Yeon-Choi-git/whyModelBasedApproah_radiotherapy/README.md

 #### Scenario paramteres

--   multiplier_tstage_to_does: multiplier for regression coefficients from T-stage to doses to organs at risks (exposure)
+-   `multiplier_tstage_to_does`: multiplier for regression coefficients from T-stage to doses to organs at risks (exposure)

--   multiplier_tstage_to_outcome: multiplier for regression coefficients from T-stage to dysphagia at 6 months (outcome)
+-   `multiplier_tstage_to_outcome`: multiplier for regression coefficients from T-stage to dysphagia at 6 months (outcome)

--   tstate_to_dosediff: whether dose reduction from photon to proton therapy is depended to T-stage.
+-   `tstate_to_dosediff`: whether dose reduction from photon to proton therapy is depended to T-stage.

--   tstage_to_dose: whether doses organs at risks is dependent to T-stage.
+-   `tstage_to_dose`: whether doses organs at risks is dependent to T-stage.

 Settings used in the manuscript